Skip to main content

 String supportedDocTypes = getValue(documentService.getCustomAttributeValue(document,"Supported_Doc_Types")); // Multi Selection CheckBox

-In order to define the custom attribute that is being used.
-Create an alias name and use the function to retrieve the values of custom attribute in that defined alias, sample format is as mentioned below:
+To define the custom attribute that is being used.
+Create an alias name and use the function to retrieve the values of the custom attribute in that defined alias, sample format is as mentioned below:

 String <<Alias name>> = getValue(documentService.getCustomAttributeValue(document,”<<Custom Attribute Name>>”));